andrew/ultimate-awesome/README.md

 - [awesome-LaTeX](https://github.com/egeerardyn/awesome-LaTeX) - Curated list of LaTeX awesomeness.
 - [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [Awesome-Ionic](https://github.com/Alexintosh/Awesome-Ionic) - 😎 A curated list of amazingly awesome Ionic libraries, resources and solutions.
+- [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
 - [awesome-opensource-boilerplates](https://github.com/einguterwaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
 Build your next software-as-a-service project with battle-tested open source foundations.
 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
 - [awesome-lite-websites](https://github.com/mdibaiee/awesome-lite-websites) - A list of awesome lightweight websites without all the bloat.